TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

     "system": "Pick a name for your system", "predictions": [
-        {   "train": "what you trained on", # e.g. "X-GENRE-train (train split)" "test": "what you evaluated on",# should be "x-genre-test" or "en-ginco" "predictions": [....] # The length of predictions should match the length of test data },
+        {   "train": "what you trained on", # e.g. "X-GENRE-train (train split)" "test": "what you evaluated on", # should be "en-ginco" "predictions": [....] # The length of predictions should match the length of test data },
     ],